Sean329/AU-Final/README.md

 # AU Final Project --- A Supply Chain Management Tool on the Blockchain
 This is a DApp supply chain solution backed by the Ethereum L1.
 The smart contracts can manage specific user permission controls as well as track and verify a product’s authenticity.
-The contracts have been tested, and deployed to Goerli public chain.
+The contracts have been tested, and deployed to Goerli and Sepolia public testnets.

 ## UML Diagrams